-- The new accounts include ALL the credit cards appeared in your credit report.
-Credit cards issued by other banks are included, charge cards are also included.
-They don’t only count Chase cards!
+- New accounts include ALL credit cards that appear in your credit report as opened within the last 24 months.
+Credit cards and charge cards issued by other banks are included.
+The rule does not only apply to new Chase cards!

-- The new account that hasn’t been added to your credit report does not count.
-Absolutely, Chase can’t see the unreported new card even if it pulls your credit report.
-For example, AmEx new accounts are usually reported to credit bureaus after 2 statements.
-So if you keep more than 5 new cards while those extra cards haven’t been reported, you should hurry up and apply.
-But this doesn’t work for the new cards approved by Chase itself, since Chase can trace your new card in their internal system.
+- New accounts that haven’t been added to your credit report do not count.
+If you receive a hard pull on your credit report but the account does not appear, it will not count.
+For example, AmEx new accounts are usually reported to the credit bureaus after 2 statements.
+So if you have less than 5 new accounts on your credit report but have opened new AmEx cards, you should hurry up and apply for a Chase card before the AmEx accounts appear.
+This doesn’t work for new cards approved by Chase itself, since Chase can trace your new card in their internal system.
 Also note that Barclaycard will report the new account as soon as you get approved.

-- The closed cards, if they are opened within 24 months, also count.
+- Closed cards, if they are opened within 24 months, also count.

 - Authorized user counts toward the 5 new accounts limit.
-That is very ridiculous, generally speaking authorized user only can make purchases with the card without assuming payment liability, but Chase do count this as a new account.
-Sometimes adding an authorized user does not need SSN, but the credit bureau is still able to locate you based on the name, birthday and other information, and add the information of authorized user to your credit report.
+Generally speaking, authorized users can make purchases with a card without assuming payment liability, but Chase does indeed count this as a new account.
+Sometimes adding an authorized user does not require an SSN, but the credit bureau is still able to locate you based on name, birthday and other information, and add the information of authorized user to your credit report.
 So if someone has added you as authorized user, remember to check your credit report before applying for a new card of Chase.
-If you get a rejection, when calling reconsider line, you can ask the Customer Service Representative to drop the accounts which you only are an authorized user when counting the number.
+If you get a rejection, call the reconsideration department and ask the customer service representative to drop your authorized user accounts when counting the number of new accounts.

-- The store credit cards are highly excluded from the definition of credit card account here, because they are labeled differently in the credit report.
+- Store credit cards are excluded from the definition of “new” credit card accounts here, because they are labeled differently in the credit report.

-- Exact definition of 24 months: Chase won’t tell us how they count months, so we can only guess based on data points.
-The data points on DoC show that, the 24 months are calendar months.
-For example, let’s assume a simple situation: if I got 5 cards on Jan 20, 2015, and no new accounts thereafter.
-Then I’ll be under 5/24 on Feb 1, 2017.
+- The exact definition of 24 months: Chase won’t tell us how they count months, so we can only guess based on available data points.
+The data points on DoC show that 24 months represent calendar months.
+For example, let’s assume a simple situation: if I got 5 cards on Jan 20, 2015, and no new accounts thereafter, I would be under 5/24 on Feb 1, 2017.
 I don’t need to wait until Feb 21, 2017 to get approved!

 4. The ways to bypass the 5/24 rule

-- In branch pre-approved offer can bypass the 5/24 rule.
+- In branch pre-approved offers can bypass the 5/24 rule.
 Note that online pre-approvals don’t work.
-Before your application in branch, let the banker search for pre-qualified offer for you, if you get the pre-qualified offer, you have to use that link to apply!
+Before your application in branch, let the banker search for pre-qualified offers for you.
+If you get a pre-qualified offer, you have to use that link to apply!

 - A mail offer with a RSVP code can bypass the 5/24 rule for UR cards.
-Note that RSVP code doesn’t work for the co-branded cards such as UA Marriott Southwest.
+Note that RSVP codes dont work for the co-branded cards such as United, Marriott, and Southwest.

 - For business credit cards, you can ask a BRM (Business Relationship Manager) to file a paper application in branch to bypass 5/24.

 - If you have exactly 5 new accounts, you may or may not get rejected.
-Some people in 4/24 also tried to apply for 2 Chase cards in one day, and some people was successful.
+Some people at 4/24 have tried to apply for 2 Chase cards in one day, and some people was successful.
 Of course, it depends on how good your credit history is.

-- CPCs used to be able to bypass the 5/24 rule, but it no longer works now.
+- CPCs used to be able to bypass the 5/24 rule, but that no longer works.

-There is a general criteria for you to know whether you will bypass the 5/24 rule before application: look at the detail term, if you see a fixed APR, then it’s highly likely you get a true pre-approved offer; if you see an APR range, then you shouldn’t even try.
+There is a general criteria for you to know whether you will bypass the 5/24 rule before submitting an application.
+If in the the deal terms you see a fixed APR, then it’s highly likely you have a true offer than ca bypass 5/24.
+If you see an APR range, then your offer will not bypass 5/24.